Tau (particle)

-The tau (τ), also called the tau lepton, tau particle or tauon, is an elementary particle similar to the electron, with negative electric charge and a spin of 1/2.
+The tau (τ, /'taʊ, 'tɔː, 'tɒ/), also called the tau lepton, tau particle or tauon, is an elementary particle similar to the electron, with negative electric charge and a spin of 1/2.
 Like the electron, the muon, and the three neutrinos, the tau is a lepton, and like all elementary particles with half-integer spin, the tau has a corresponding antiparticle of opposite charge but equal mass and spin.
 In the tau's case, this is the "antitau" (also called the positive tau).
 Tau particles are denoted by the symbol τ^{−} and the antitaus by τ^{+}.

 Tau leptons have a lifetime of 2.9×10^-13 s and a mass of /c^{2} (compared to /c^{2} for muons and /c^{2} for electrons).
 Because their interactions are very similar to those of the electron, a tau can be thought of as a much heavier version of the electron.
 Due to their greater mass, tau particles do not emit as much bremsstrahlung (braking radiation) as electrons; consequently they are potentially much more highly penetrating than electrons.

 Because of its short lifetime, the range of the tau is mainly set by its decay length, which is too small for bremsstrahlung to be noticeable.
 Its penetrating power appears only at ultra-high velocity and energy (above petaelectronvolt energies), when time dilation extends its otherwise very short path-length.

 As with the case of the other charged leptons, the tau has an associated tau neutrino, denoted by ν_{τ}.